-Overthrow - when a fielder throws the ball and it either misses or deflects off the stumps or is a poor throw that cannot be taken by the wicketkeeper and then goes past the stumps and the batsmen are able to take extra runs.
+Overthrow - when a fielder throws the ball and it either misses or deflects off the stumps or is a poor throw that cannot be taken by the wicketkeeper and then goes past the stumps and the batters are able to take extra runs.

-Striker or batsman on strike - this refers to the batsman who is currently facing the bowler (or quite simply the batsman at the wicket-keepers end).
-The batsman at the bowlers or umpires end is referred to as the non-striker.
+Striker or batter on strike - this refers to the batter who is currently facing the bowler (or quite simply the batter at the wicket-keepers end).
+The batter at the bowler's or umpire's end is referred to as the non-striker.